 Yes, and this will depend on a variety of factors, such as the platform you use, verification status, your account age, method of payment used, and transaction history.
 For instance, if you are transacting with Binance, you will be required to undergo verification for your withdraw limit to be raised.
 The exact limits depend on the exchange and can be found in our reviews of each platform.

-Most Bitcoin exchanges will support many different cryptocurrencies, including all the major ones, but there isn’t yet one that supports all of them.
+Most exchanges support many different cryptocurrencies, including all the major ones, but there isn’t yet one that supports all of them.
 If you’re looking to trade for specific coins then check our reviews for sites that allow you to trade those coins.

 This depends on the exchange.
 As the popularity of cryptocurrencies grows, regulation is becoming a more pressing question.
 Governments and relevant authorities are moving in to regulate the industry, but it’s still very early days.
 For an example of the direction in which things are moving: Coinbase (a brokerage) attained an e-commerce license from the FCA in March 2018.
 Check with the exchange you use for its regulatory status.

-In the UK, any profit you make from buying and selling bitcoin is liable for capital gains tax.
+In the UK, any profit you make from bitcoin is liable for capital gains tax.
 If you make higher than £11,700 profit over the course of the year you will owe between 10 and 20% tax dependent on your income.
 In other countries the tax status of bitcoin is different so always check the law in your own country to be sure.

 If you send your bitcoins to the wrong wallet address there is no way to recover them.
 Bitcoin transactions are irreversible, so once you initiate one, that’s it – no going back.
 Make very sure you’re entering the correct Bitcoin wallet address when moving bitcoins.